 Wrap Up

-My suggested was to build a vertical shower niche instead of a horizontal niche, simply because I could achieve the storage she wanted and keep the niche neatly tucked away within the existing stud wall without the need for the complicated extra framing and risk associated with horizontal niches.
+I initially suggested to my client that a vertical niche might be better than a horizontal niche (she asked about both), simply because I could achieve the storage she wanted and keep it neatly tucked away within the existing stud wall without the need for the complicated extra framing and risk associated with horizontal niches.

 Then we talked about placement.